Eastern Europe and Politics of Dissolution

 One can, for instance, once again hear that tried and spent diatribe about “noble Slavic spirit” resisting the evils of the modernity, now refashioned to face the postmodern deluge of the politics of dissolution.

-In this sense, the politics of dissolution is an intentional, semi-conspiratorial, action intent on revoking the autonomous human activities, i.e. those acts of human being that can be qualified as more or less free.
+In this sense, the politics of dissolution is intent on revoking the autonomous human activities, i.e. those acts of human being that can be qualified as more or less free.
 The paradox of its method lies in an attempt to erase human limitations or, better to say: it defines all those qualities that constitute the human being as limitations to be “deconstructed” or “dissolved”.

-So having an ancestry, religion, naturally determined sexual identity and, ultimately, a mind of one’s own, limits the freedom of being what one wants to be.
+So having an ancestry, religion, naturally determined sexual identity and, ultimately, a mind of one’s own, limits the freedom of being what one choses to be.